fatmasevinck/enetLTS/paper/paper.md

  lambdaw: 0.07545663
 ```

 The arguman `hsize` shows a numeric value giving the percentage of the trimming of the penalized objective function.
 The default value is 0.75.
 The arguman `nsamp` is a numeric vector giving the number of subsamples which has two entries.
 The first element gives the number of initial subsamples to be used.
 The second element gives the number of subsamples to keep after the started ncstep C-steps.
 For those remaining subsets, additional C-steps are performed until convergence.
 The default is to start with ncstep C-steps on 500 initial subsamples for first combination of tuning parameters $\alpha$ and $\lambda$, and then to keep the 10 subsamples with the lowest value of the objective function for additional C-steps until convergence.
 For the next combination of tuning parameters $\alpha$ and $\lambda$, the algorithm took the $warm start$ idea, which means the best subset of neighboring grid value is taken, and C-steps are started from this best subset until convergence.
-The `nsamp` entries can also supplied by users. `hsize` and `nsamp` are the same default values for all family options `family=c("gaussian","binomial","multinomial")`.
+The `nsamp` entries can also supplied by users.
+These argumans are the same for the other family options.

 The main function `enetLTS()` provides user supplied option for alpha sequence for the elastic net penalty.
 If not provided a sequence, default is 41 equally spaced values.
 For the other tuning parameter $\lambda$ that keeps the strength of the elastic net penalty, user supplied sequence is available.
 If not provided a sequence, the default for `family="gaussian"` is chosen with steps of size -0.025 lambda0 with $0\le\lambda\le$lambda0, where lambda0 is determined as in [@Alfons21R].